-Polo shirts and fleeces are provided for employees' dependant on their role.
+Corporate wear is provided for employees' dependant on their role.
 You will be issued uniform relevant to your role when you start work with the Council.
 It is the employee's responsibility to ensure that any items of uniform issued are washed and ironed.